Terry Emmert: Portland Thunder

 In 2013, Emmert finalized a deal with the Arena Football League to purchase the franchise rights to the Milwaukee Mustangs team and relocate them to Portland.
 The deal was finalized and the team became the Portland Thunder and began play at the Moda Center on March 17, 2014 against the San Jose SaberCats (televised on CBS Sports Network).
 Emmert's franchise is the second AFL team to play in Portland after the now-defunct Portland Forest Dragons.
 His team made the playoffs twice with 5–13 records, yet fired its coaches in each of the first two seasons.

 On January 6, 2016, the AFL announced that it had taken over operations of the Thunder from Emmert.
-He told the Portland Tribune newspaper that the future of the team was up in the air because he was concerned with the league's medical insurance policies and was hoping to try and attract more investors to help fund the team.
+He told the Portland Tribune newspaper that the future of the team was up in the air because he was concerned with the league's medical insurance policies and was hoping to try to attract more investors to help fund the team.
 This prompted league officials and the board of directors to take control of the franchise and look for new owners.
 However, Emmert had trademarked all logos, the colors and the "Thunder" name, similar to what Dallas Cowboys owner Jerry Jones had done with the Dallas Desperados.
-Thus the AFL has no alternative but to create a new franchise with a new identity.
+Thus the AFL had no alternative but to create a new franchise with a new identity.
 His former franchise would soon be rebranded the Portland Steel under the league's ownership.
 The Steel folded in October 2016.

 This may open the door for Emmert to take his identity to another league, likely the Indoor Football League much like former AFL/af2 teams in the past such as the Green Bay Blizzard, Tri-Cities Fever, Iowa Barnstormers and Spokane Shock.
 (The Shock would later become the Spokane Empire due to trademark issues with the AFL's Shock identity.)
-This is only if the current Portland AFL franchise folds after the 2016 season or beyond.
+This was only if the previous Portland AFL franchise folded after the 2016 season or beyond, which never happened.

+The current Arena Football One franchise, the Oregon Lightning, were rumored to have paid partial tribute to Emmert's former Thunder team by rebranding their team previously known as the Oregon High Desert Storm to the "Lightning".

+Real estate

+Emmert has owned a 33800 sqft plot of land in Portland's Cully neighborhood since 1985.
+He tore down the occupied buildings in 2008 and began construction on an apartment building.
+The construction was abandoned, leaving a partially-constructed apartment building, described by Willamette Week as looking like "the movie set of a ghost town in a post-apocalyptic film".